pullohecker/vantti-kouluruoka/README.md

 # vantti-kouluruoka
 a python script that sends the food info of Vantti school food of the current day to your email.
 The code is for Koivukylä school, but I checked that Vanttis food is the same everywhere.
+Be aware that the emails go automatically to the spam folder if your smtp server does not have an ssl certificate.
+To change this, go to the spam folder and mark the email safe.

 usage: python3 ruokaservice.py [-h] server port username password mailbox